 Then there’s the executive exemption and these are people that have a lot of responsibility for a defined subdivision of a business where they’re supervising and directing more than two employees.
 And the issue there comes, whether or not they actually are in charge or if they can exercise their own discretion, or if they’re really just taking orders from someone else.
 A good example might be, I may be called … Particular worker might be called the Office manager or the Store manager or some sort of, manager.
 But, they’re District manager is really running the store and, every time there’s a decision that has to be made, the manager has to go to the District manager for a decision.
 That person might not be exempt from overtime and maybe entitled to overtime compensation.

 There’s also the administrative exemption.
 And that’s a more complicated exemption but basically, in all of these that I’m talking about now, you have to be paid a salary.
-If you’re paid an hourly, an hourly rate, then you are entitled to overtime.
+If you’re paid an hourly, an hourly rate, then you are entitled to overtime and not exempted from overtime.
 But, if you’re paid a salary of more than $455 a week, and you exercise a lot of independent judgment, while working in an office performing a duty that’s not part of the product offering of the company.
 Then, you may be entitled to overtime compensation.
 I know that’s a lot of elements.
 But basically, you have to be … An example I always give is, you might have a bookkeeper who’s working in an office and, if the company is in the business of not providing bookkeeping services.
 Then, that person may qualify for the exemption if that person exercises a lot of independent judgment.
 And that’s really what it comes down to, for a lot of these exemptions.
 Particularly, the executive exemption and the administrative exemption is, is the person really exercising a lot of independent judgment?

 And when I’m talking to folks, that’s some of the first things that we talk about in our consultation is, that fact.
 And, oftentimes folks tell me.
 “Yeah, that maybe what my title is.
 Or, that maybe what my job description says but, that’s not what I do.
 I gotta run everything past some other person who’s higher up in the organizational chart.
 Who’s actually running things.”
 Another exemption would be, the computer exemption.
 And, several years ago particularly, a lot of companies thought as long as you were “working” on a computer, you were entitled to this exemption.
 But basically, this refers to people who are working in coding, in software development.
 It’s a very high-end of computer programming.
 If the worker is applying applications, troubleshooting, working a consumer help desk, that sort of thing.
 Then they’re probably entitled to overtime.
 And that’s something that you should consult with an attorney about.